SquadcastHub/squadcasthub.github.io/pages/mydoc/service_dependency_based_deduplication.md

 **(2)** For the De-duplication Rule that you want checked and applied for Service Dependency Based De-duplication, simply enable the checkbox **If this service and a service it depends on both have an incident, alert only once**.

-**NOTE:** This checkbox for every De-duplication Rule is disabled by default.
+**Note:** This checkbox for every De-duplication Rule is disabled by default.

 ![](images/service-dependancy-based-deduplication_4.png)